apache/apex-core/docs/apex_development_setup.md

 and unpack the archive to, say, `C:\hadoop`; this file should be present under `hadoop-common-2.2.0-bin-master\bin` within it.

+Set the `HADOOP_HOME` environment variable system-wide to `c:\hadoop\Software\hadoop-common-2.2.0-bin-master` as described at:
-You can now run unit tests from the command line by specifying the maven property `hadoop.home.dir`, for example:
+<https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sysdm_advancd_environmnt_addchange_variable.mspx?mfr=true>.
+You should now be able to run unit tests normally.

+If you prefer not to set the variable globally, you can set it on the command line or within your IDE.
+For example, on the command line, specify the maven property `hadoop.home.dir`:

     mvn -Dhadoop.home.dir=c:\hadoop\Software\hadoop-common-2.2.0-bin-master test